influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/best-practices.md

 having to retrieve and read many partitions from the object store, which hurts query performance.

-- Avoid partition time intervals that are too small.
-A good rule of thumb is to partition data using time intervals similar to your most commonly queried time range.
-For example, if you often query data from the last hour, partitioning by hour may improve query performance.
+- Avoid using partition time intervals that are **less than one day**.

-  However, this should be balanced with the actual amount of data written during the specified time interval.
+  The partition time interval should be balanced with the actual amount of data written during each interval.
 If a single interval doesn't contain a lot of data, it is better to partition by larger time intervals.

 - Don't partition by tags that you typically don't use in your query workload.